 It depends on how much room you have, how you use your shower, and what kind of look you're after.
 If you have plenty of space in front of the enclosure and want a strong, minimalist design, a hinged door is often the preferred choice.
 It feels premium, swings open fully, and is easy to maintain.

-If space is tight, or you’re working with an awkward layout, a bifold door can be a game-changer.
-It gives you the benefits of a full-size glass door without needing extra floor space to swing it open.
-If a bifold shower door is the preferred choice, it is vital that there would be no obstructions within the shower are that would prevent it from opening inwards.
+If space is tight, or you’re working with an awkward layout, our bifold door options can be a your solution.
+It gives you the benefits of a full size glass door without needing extra floor space to swing it open.
+If a bifold shower door is the preferred choice, it is vital that there would be no obstructions within the shower (like a shower head below glass height) are that would prevent it from opening inwards.

-Both hinged and bifold doors can be fully customised to suit your space — whether that’s a standard flat ceiling or a sloping loft, an alcove or a corner, or even a three-sided layout.
-We offer made-to-measure options across both types, allowing for millimetre precision, glass cut-outs, and specialist fittings if needed.
+Both hinged and bifold doors can be fully customised to suit your space, whether that’s a standard flat ceiling or a sloping loft, an alcove or a corner, or even a three-sided layout.

 If you're still torn between a hinged or bifold custom shower door, we’re happy to talk you through the pros and cons based on your exact layout.
 Send us a quick sketch or photo of your space and we’ll help you decide what will work best — functionally and visually.